Ninja-Squad/ninja-squad.github.com/_posts/2016-03-15-ninja-tips-2-type-your-json-with-typescript.md

 ---
 layout: post
-title: Ninja Tips 2 - Make your JSON typed
+title: Ninja Tips 2 - Make your JSON typed with TypeScript
 author: jbnizet
 tags: ["Angular 2", "typescript", "json", "tips"]
-description: "Make your code safer and more maintainable by typing your JSON"
+description: "Make your code safer and more maintainable by typing your JSON with TypeScript"
 ---

 This tip is not specifically about Angular 2, but rather about TypeScript.